VeniVidiScripsi/C-Task-manager/README.md

 Who doesn't like to manage their tasks in a textual interface in a black window from the 80s?

-Just kidding, it's just my attempt to write code in the C language, implement algorithms and stuff.
+Just kidding 😉, it's just my attempt to write code in the C language, implement algorithms and stuff.

 ## Command-Line Task Manager